BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 Washington State Stats and Trends

-- In Washington State's seven games this year, it has four wins against the spread.

-- The Washington State Cougars are 3-1 ATS when underdogs by 1 point or more this season.
+- The Washington State Cougars have been underdogs by 3.5 points or more four times this year and are 3-1 ATS in those games.

-- Washington State's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Washington State's games this year have gone over the point total two times in seven opportunities (28.6%).

-- The Washington State Cougars average 25.7 points per game, comparable to the 23.0 the BYU Cougars surrender.
+- The Washington State Cougars score just 2.7 more points per game (25.7) than the BYU Cougars allow (23).

-- When Washington State puts up more than 23.0 points, it is 2-1 against the spread and 3-0 overall.
+- When Washington State scores more than 23 points, it is 2-1 against the spread and 3-0 overall.

-- Washington State is 1-1 against the spread and 2-0 overall when the team picks up more than 391.6 yards.
+- In games that Washington State picks up more than 391.6 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Washington State Cougars have turned the ball over 12 times this season, one more turnover than the BYU Cougars have forced (11).